Alto Madness

-Alto Madness is an album by alto saxophonists Jackie McLean and John Jenkins recorded in 1957 and released on the Prestige label.
+Alto Madness is an album by alto saxophonists Jackie McLean and John Jenkins, recorded in 1957 and released on the Prestige label.
 The rhythm section is pianist Wade Legge, bassist Doug Watkins and drummer Art Taylor.

 Reception

-In an AllMusic review by Scott Yanow, he stated: "McLean became much more individual within a few years, while Jenkins would fade from the scene altogether.
+The AllMusic review by Scott Yanow stated: "McLean became much more individual within a few years, while Jenkins would fade from the scene altogether.
 This likable jam session features plenty of tradeoffs by the two altoists".

 Track listing

 All compositions by John Jenkins, except where indicated.